Skip to main content

 });

-// Called for each enum discovered
+// Called every time an enum is discovered

 $ranger->onEnum(function (Components\Enum $enum) {